Not a Student?

 About the Course

 Explore ancient Roman history and culture as you learn to read and analyze Latin literature.
-In AP Latin, you’ll gain a deeper understanding of this long-lived language from which all the modern Romance languages (such as French, Spanish, and Italian) arose, while translating passages from the writings of Vergil and Caesar and examining them through class discussions, debates, and presentations.
+In AP Latin, you’ll gain a deeper understanding of this long-lived language from which all the modern Romance languages (such as French, Spanish, and Italian) arose, while reading the original works of Vergil, Pliny the Younger, and more.

 Skills You'll Learn